spamegg1/reviews/README.md

 ### <a name="softcons"></a> Software Construction 1, 2
 ### <a name="crypt"></a> Cryptography 1
 ### <a name="cs50-2"></a> CS50, second half, Final Project
 OK, this was a total mess.
+(Apparently they improved it later with "tracks" you can follow, like Android, game, web, iOS.)

 They throw so many languages at you all at once, and you don't really have time to learn any of them properly: Python, HTML, CSS, JavaScript, SQL, Jinja (templating language), the Flask web framework for Python, holy hell.
 I already knew some Python so all was well on that front.
 But the learning curve gets SUPER STEEP all of a sudden after 6 weeks of C. You'll want to go back to pointers, if you can believe it!